nloyola/bbweb/documentation/Development.md

 To prevent users being logged out when the application is restarted, EHCACHE is configured to cache to disk.
-This must be disabled for the production server (see [conf/ehcache.xml] (../conf/ehcache.xml), tags: `defaultCache -> diskPersistent`).
+This must be disabled for the production server (see [conf/ehcache.xml] (/conf/ehcache.xml), tags: `defaultCache -> diskPersistent`).

 ### Server Logging

+* To enable logging in a production environment, edit the file `conf/logback-play-default.xml`.

-* To enable logging at the Domain or Service layers, edit the file [conf/logger.xml] (../conf/logger.xml).
+* To enable logging in a development environment, edit the file `conf/logback-play-dev.xml`.

-* To enable TEST logging at the Domain or Service layers, edit the file [conf/logback-test.xml] (../conf/logback-test.xml).
+* To enable logging in a testing environment, edit the file `conf/logback-test.xml`.

-* The Akka logging configuration for the web application is in [conf/application.conf] (../conf/application.conf).
-It is in [conf/reference.conf] (../conf/reference.conf) for the testing environment.
+* The Akka logging configuration for the web application is in `conf/application.conf`.

 # Souce code documentation